clam-project/python-deansi/README.md

 ## Features

-- You can use it as module or as a command line tool.
+- It can be used either as module or as a command line tool.
 - Supports most ‘m’ codes (colors and attributes).
 - The apperance can be customized using styles in a very convenient and powerful way.
 	- ANSI attributes are mapped to stylable HTML classes (`ansi_yellow`, `ansi_bright`...)